- Founded 1910 -

 1909-1910: The Beginnings

 In the winter of 1909-1910, a group of about 20 young men organized to form the Westbrook Drum Corps.
-Louis Pratt, a Deep River resident and expert fifer, drummer, and dance teacher, volunteered to come down to Westbrook and teach new members each week.
-Originally, Westbrook had relatively small drums before acquiring "thunder makers" produced by Eli Brown.
-Some of the tunes learned the first winter were "Bruce's Address," "Road to Boston," and of course "Yankee Doodle," amongst others.
-Soon after, "White Cockade," "Battle Hymn," "Grandfather’s Clock," and others were added.
+Louis Pratt, a Deep River resident and expert fifer and drummer, volunteered to teach new members each week.
+Originally, Westbrook had relatively small drums before acquiring "thunder makers" produced by Eli Brown, which are still used today.
+Some of the tunes learned the first winter were: "Bruce's Address," "Road to Boston," and, of course, "Yankee Doodle."
+Soon after, "White Cockade," "Battle Hymn," "Grandfather’s Clock," and more were added.

 Early corps fifers included: Ty and George Manstan, John and Chapman Holbrook, Alex Brooks, Gilbert Spencer, Irving Bohling, Charlie Clark, Fred Ames, Charlie Brainard, and Lee Kelsey.
 Bill McCoombs and Paul Hoxsie later joined.
 Early drummers included: Tom and Luther Bloomfield, John and Bill Mulcair, "Happy" Burham, Russell Stokes, Bill Boone, Paul Post, Al Foerch, John Doane, Evelyn Wright, Robert Morgan, and Frank Palm.
 Albert Palm, Henry Wilcox, and Richard Gustafson later joined.
 The corps first drum major was William Wilcox, followed by Frank Hill and Stanley Griswold.